IET-OU/our-journey/README.md

 # Our Journeys interactive

-_Our Journeys_ is an interactive online game to chart the highs and lows of your student learning journey ([ORO][]).
+_Our Journeys_ is an interactive online tool to chart the highs and lows of student journeys.
+It is being developed for use by all students, but is informed by research conducted to explore the experiences of disabled students (see [ORO] and [ORO2]).

  * [iet-ou.github.io/our-journey][web]

 ![Screenshot 1 - the editor.][img-rel]

-The paper-based game was developed by the Institute of Educational Technology (IET) and [LTI-Translate][lti], with [HEIF funding][heif].
+A physical version of the tool has been developed by the Institute of Educational Technology (IET) and [LTI-Translation][lti], with [HEIF funding][heif].

-The prototype online game is developed in the Institute of Educational Technology (IET), at The Open University.
+This prototype online version is being developed in the Institute of Educational Technology (IET), at The Open University.

 Author: [Tim Coughlan][tim], IET.